Field Notes: How I Use Our Performance Marketing AI for Real Client Work

 Here’s where Prism handed me the baton, and I ran with it:

-• I explained to the client that while their static ads weren’t totally broken, their performance was capped—especially during sale cycles.
+- I explained to the customer that while their static ads weren’t totally broken, their performance was capped during sale cycles because of the way they set up their creatives.

-The client bought in.
+The customer bought in.
 We briefed our design team that week and began testing the new sequence in two top-performing regions.
-Early indicators?
-Higher engagement, improved CTR, and stronger ROAS right out of the gate.
+It’s still early, but we’ve got some indicators this test is going well so far: higher engagement, improved CTR, and stronger ROAS right out of the gate.

 Example 3: Speed to Insight & Validation on Ad Performance Softness